shinspiegel/shinspiegel/README.md

 ### Hello there!
 I'm Jef! <img height="30" width="30" src="https://github.com/AtosNeves/AtosNeves/blob/main/tenor.gif" />

-I'm a frontend developer, I'm a self-taught, with a passion for web development, and I do also like to make very humble small [games, you can check it on my itch.io page](https://shinspiegel.itch.io/).
-If you want to see what I do write, you can check my [Dev.to](https://dev.to/shinspiegel) page about development and this kind of stuff.
+I'm a developer with over 20 years of experience in design and software engineering.
+I have a deep passion for web development and enjoy creating humble, small games, which you can explore on my [itch.io page](https://shinspiegel.itch.io/).
+I've also authored a book, sharing insights and experiences from my journey.
+For more of my writings and projects, feel free to visit my personal website: [jeferson.me](https://jeferson.me) or my [blog](https://jeferson.me/blog).

+Let's connect and build something amazing together!

 <p align="center">
 <a href= "https://www.linkedin.com/in/jeferson-leite-borges-9a4bb832/"><img src="https://img.icons8.com/material-outlined/1x/ffffff/linkedin.png"/></a>